 Store any leftover spicy cucumber salad in an air-tight container in the refrigerator for up to 2 days. *Note that the cucumbers may release some excess liquid, but you can drain it before serving.
 This dish is not freezer friendly.

-Yes, you can prepare the salad in advance and store it in an airtight container in the fridge.
+Yes, you can prepare the spicy cucumber salad in advance and store it in an airtight container in the fridge.
 However, for the best texture, it's best to consume it within 2 days.

 While English cucumbers are recommended for their thin skin and crispness, you can use regular cucumbers or other cucumber varieties if that's what you have available.